Qualitative marketing research: Objective

 Qualitative research is usually aimed to have an inside look about opinions or motivations, while quantitative research uses data to simplify the result.

 Sample

 Qualitative research usually has a smaller sample size than quantitative research due to the complexity of its data.

 Data collection

-Qualitative research usually uses unstructured or semi-structured techniques to collect data, e.g. individual depth interviews or group discussions, while quantitative research only uses structured techniques such as online questionnaires, on-street or telephone interviews.
+Qualitative research usually uses unstructured or semi-structured techniques to collect data, e.g. in-depth interviews or group discussions, while quantitative research only uses structured techniques such as online questionnaires, on-street or telephone interviews.

 Outcome

-The outcomes of qualitative marketing research are usually conclusive and cannot be used to make generalizations about the population of interest, instead developing an initial understanding and sound base for further decision making.
+The outcomes of qualitative marketing research are usually not conclusive and cannot be used to make generalizations about the population of interest, instead developing an initial understanding and sound base for further decision making.
 The findings of quantitative marketing research are conclusive and usually descriptive in nature.

 Data analysis

 Coding

 Coding is an interpretive technique that both organizes the data and provides a means to introduce the interpretations of it into certain quantitative methods.